ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW including remote control

 -

-The mounting pad is divisible so you can create two depth settings.
-Make sure the propeller rotates sufficiently freely from the hull to prevent excessive cavitation.
+The mounting pad is divisible so you can create 2 depth settings; ensure that the propeller rotates freely enough from the hull to prevent excessive cavitation.

-During installation, apply plenty of Sika 291 sealant around the center pipe (on the base plate, where the cables run), along the outer edge of the base plate, and between the flange and the motor.
+When mounting, use plenty of Sika 291 sealant around the center pipe (seal well on the base plate where the cables pass through), along the outer edge of the base plate, and between the flange and the motor.
 Mounting template. - Manual

 - Technical drawing

-- Option: Folding Propeller.
-To reduce drag from the boat's propeller while sailing, folding propellers are used, especially on competitive sailing vessels.
+- Option: folding propeller.
+To experience less resistance from the boat propeller while sailing, the folding propeller is used, especially on racing sailboats.
 Dimensions: 13.4" x 8.5", Material: NAB (nickel aluminum bronze), Number of blades: 2, Product number: P6-LU01-00

 -

-Option: Dual control for 2 motors.
-With the Evo Dual Remote Control, you can control two motors with a single motion using sync.
-It's also possible to control the two motors independently.
+Option: dual control for 2 motors.
+With the Evo Dual Remote Control, you can sync control two motors in one operation.
+It is also possible to control the two motors independently.

-With an adjustment it is also possible to provide 1 pod with a left-turning propeller.
+With an adjustment, it is also possible to equip 1 pod with a left-handed propeller.

-First, let me introduce myself.
-My name is Peter Volken Smidt.
-I'm a professional designer, father of three daughters, and live with my family in Rotterdam near Kralingse Plas lake.
-I've been an avid water sports enthusiast since my early childhood, and I always said, "I'll buy a boat with my first salary."
+First, let me introduce myself, my name is Peter Volken Smidt.
+I am a designer by profession, father of 3 daughters, and I live with my family in Rotterdam, near the Kralingse Plas.
+Ever since my early youth, I have been an enthusiastic water sports enthusiast, and I always said that with my first salary, I would buy a boat.

-Unfortunately, that didn't work out, but now that my daughters are old enough to swim, I decided in 2019 to look for an affordable sailboat.
-And I found one, and what a one!
-A neglected Contest 30 from the 1970s.
-It meets my needs perfectly.
-It's a fixer-upper with enough sleeping accommodations to eventually take her on vacation, enough DIY to make my designing heart beat faster, and an old Volvo Penta diesel engine with a leak in the cooling element.
-I'm temporarily having the engine rebuilt upon purchase so it can reach its home port.
+That didn't work out unfortunately, but now that the daughters are old enough to swim, I decided in 2019 to look for an affordable sailboat.
+And I found one, and what a find it was.
+A neglected Contest30 from the 70s.
+It perfectly met my wishes.
+It was a fixer-upper with enough berths to be able to go on holiday with it someday, enough work to make my designer's heart beat faster, and an old Volvo Penta diesel engine that had a leak in the cooling element.
+Provisionally, when I bought it, I had the engine repaired so that it could reach its home port.

-I'm working hard to spruce up the boat, all of my efforts.
-The paint on the polyester hull is in poor condition, the underwater hull desperately needs new antifouling, and all the electronics on board date back to the era when incandescent light bulbs were the norm.
-The wiring is old and worn.
+With combined efforts, I worked hard to refurbish the boat.
+The paint layer of the polyester hull was bad, the underwater hull urgently needed new antifouling, and all the electronics on board dated from a time when incandescent bulbs were the norm.
+The wiring was old and worn.

-I'm enthusiastically embarking on the refit of my new dream boat.
-The 30-footer is being completely stripped of its old paintwork and then rebuilt with modern paint systems.
-Inside, the tangle of old electrical wires is being replaced with new, safe wiring; LEDs are now the order of the day.
-Navigation, AIS, wind indicators, NMEA 2000 data cables—the whole package is slowly but surely turning the boat into a truly modern vessel.
-But there's still one thing nagging at me: the engine.
-Although the purchase order was to fix it up so we could reach Rotterdam, I don't trust the 40-plus-year-old engine.
-It smokes, stinks, and overheats far too quickly.
+Enthusiastically, I began the refit of my new dream boat.
+Thoroughly, the 30 ft was completely stripped of the old paint layers and then rebuilt with modern paint systems.
+Inside, the tangle of old electrical wires was replaced with new and safe wiring; now it's LED that rules the roost.
+Navigation, AIS, wind indicators, NMEA 2000 data cables, the whole kit and caboodle slowly but surely turned the boat into a modern vessel.
+But there was still one thing that bothered me, that engine.
+Although the assignment when buying was to patch it up so we could reach Rotterdam, I didn't trust the more than 40-year-old engine; it smoked and stank and got too hot too quickly.

-My enthusiasm for the boat remains undiminished, so I decide to invest in a different propulsion system.
-Unknowingly, my search for a new propulsion system begins with traditional engine suppliers.
-Because the current Volvo engine is apparently very compact with a short distance between the gearbox, I quickly realize that a standard diesel engine won't fit in the current position on the boat.
-I also notice that the suppliers aren't very enthusiastic about the conversion project.
-This, infuriatingly, gets me thinking.
+My enthusiasm for the boat was undiminished, so I decided to invest in a different propulsion system.
+In my ignorance, my search for new propulsion began with traditional engine suppliers.
+Because the current Volvo engine appeared to be a very compact engine with a short distance between the gearbox, I soon realized that a standard diesel engine would not fit in the current place in the boat.
+I also noticed that the suppliers were not overly enthusiastic about the conversion project.
+Annoyed, this made me think.

-Slowly but surely, I'm realizing that old-fashioned diesel can no longer be the fuel in my boat.
-I want to switch to a sustainable alternative.
-Something I can install myself, that saves space, and is maintenance-free.
+Slowly but surely, the realization grew that the somewhat old-fashioned diesel could no longer be the fuel in my boat.
+I wanted to switch to a sustainable alternative.
+Something I could install myself in the boat, that was space-saving and maintenance-free.

 Share